 How to Order the Keto Version of This Drink at Starbucks

-This drink is an easy one to make keto!
-Here's how to order the keto Starbucks Pink Drink:
+This drink is an easy one to order keto!
+Here's how to order it:

 - Choose your size.